 - You find it (and a Laser Shield) as a weapon for Zelos in Tales of Symphonia as well.

 - Kratos can wield that as well.
 And if you do have him rejoin you, he comes already equipped with one, rather than his flashy Flamberge.
 Unfortunately, he comes for a boss fight, and the laser blade is light elemental.
 Guess what the boss's Element is.

 - Xemnas of the Kingdom Hearts series Dual Wields blades of Pure Energy that manifest from his hands.
 He can also fire them like projectiles.
-In Kingdom Hearts 358 Days Over 2, his signature weapon is the "Interdiction" and the other types of Etheral Blades he wields are given more variety, with various shapes and colors and some appearing as blades of energy projected from a central core instead of being entirely energy.
+In Kingdom Hearts: 358/2 Days, his signature weapon is the "Interdiction" and the other types of Etheral Blades he wields are given more variety, with various shapes and colors and some appearing as blades of energy projected from a central core instead of being entirely energy.
 Except for his Joke Weapon, a pair of fans.

 - The Unknown aka Young Xehanort of Birth By Sleep and Dream Drop Distance dual-wields a pair of blue Laser Blades.
 The Keyblade associated with him, No Name, is essentially a Laser Blade Keyblade.